Fully insured for your protection.

 Once you've taken the "Step Up to 2-Stroke" you'll be hooked!
 Here's some options to get you out on the big tracks.
 What's right for you?

-Motor racing in the UK has traditionally been run by the Motor Sports Association, requiring a licence, ability tests and a lot of beaureaucracy.
+Motor racing in the UK has traditionally been run by Motor Sports UK requiring a licence, ability tests and a strict set of procedures.
 Recently a new strand of kart racing has spruing up that does not require such stringent regulations called Independent Kart Racing (IKR).
 We supply hire karts and support owner/drivers at the Clay Pigeon IKR series.

-Racing governed by the MSA is more formal and more involved.
+Racing governed by the MSUK is more formal and more involved.
 It normally stretches over a weekend with a full day of testing on the Saturday and racing on the Sunday.
-You need to apply for a licence issued by the MSA and at time of writing (January 2017) you need to pass an ARKS test to qualify for it.
+You need to apply for a licence issued by the MSUK and at time of writing (January 2019) you need to pass an ARKS test to qualify for it.
 Full details of the procedure can be found here.

-Many clubs are proposing to limit tyre usage for the season, but be aware that tyres in MSA racing tend to be softer and need replacing more often than in IKR.
+Many clubs are proposing to limit tyre usage for the season, but be aware that tyres in MSUK racing tend to be softer and need replacing more often than in IKR.

-With an MSA licence you are able to race in regional and national championships with common regulations, which makes it particularly suitable for drivers who want a deeper level of commitment to their karting.
-We would also recommend young drivers take part in MSA events as there is a wider choice of racing as they progress.
+With an MSUK licence you are able to race in regional and national championships with common regulations, which makes it particularly suitable for drivers who want a deeper level of commitment to their karting.
+We would also recommend young drivers take part in MSUK events as there is a wider choice of racing as they progress.

-Our awning on race weekends is a busy place, but there's always time to catch up on the latest news while you hone your kart set up
+Our awning on race weekends is a busy place, with all the kit to help you hone your set up